cardingshed/karapet/README.md

 # karapet
 ### bridge tools quantifying luck

+Statistical methods are employed by authorities to help distinguish between *luck* and *cheating*.  <br>
-This is a collection of free, open-source tools in Python for the card game bridge. <br>
+This is a collection of free, open-source tools in Python for the card game bridge.
+A test statistic used by the EBU follows the [Poisson Binomial probability distribution](https://en.wikipedia.org/wiki/Poisson_binomial_distribution) and a python implementation of this is also included.
-Statistical methods are employed by authorities to help distinguish between *luck* and *cheating*.
-This repository is intended to help players, investigators and any accused understand and independently perform such methodology.

 ### included as submodules:
 -[Redeal](https://github.com/anntzer/redeal) by Antony Lee <br>